wwu-pi/acse-statistics-with-kafka/README.md

 # Statistics with message oriented middleware

 This repository contains an example that shows how to use Kafka in a Spring application.
 The application calculates the average, minimum and maximum of numbers which are provided via a web form.
+Conceptually, Kafka is different from MoM in that it employs a pull-based model.
+While in MoM data is pushed to clients, clients must poll data from Kafka.
+This is taken care of by the framework we use.
+Kafka is based on topics.
+Queues must be "simulated" via consumer groups.

 ## Projects